mauricekorf/CarefullyCausal/README.md

 <br>

-Below the estimates table the reference exposure level is explicitly stated.
-When having a multi-value exposure then all the contrasts are displayed with respect to the reference exposure level for each estimator.
-However, when you would like to change the reference exposure level you need to relevel the exposure variable (factor).
-CarefullyCausal by defaults picks the first level as reference level, which is the default behavior of R aswell, where the reference level can be viewed using argument `level(exposure)`.
+The reference exposure level is explicitly stated below the estimates table.
+In addition, the name of the respective exposure level of interest is added to the estimator’s name (in this example adding exposure level *“1”*) to avoid any confusion, especially in a multi-value exposure setting.
+In a multi-value exposure setting, all respective causal contrasts with respect to the specified reference exposure level are shown in the table per estimator.
+This means that when having four exposure levels, there are three contrasts shown per estimator.
+To change the reference exposure level you need *relevel* the exposure variable (which should be a factor).
+CarefullyCausal by defaults selects the first level as reference level, which is the default behavior of R as well, where the reference level can be viewed using argument `level(exposure)`.

 The last lines state that you should evaluate whether the difference between the estimates is of substance or not.
-Important to note is that there is *not* a best model, but that you should fit different estimators to see if they agree and may provide you with a broader context to the estimate.
+Important to note is that there is *not* a best model, but that you can fit different estimators to see if they agree and may provide you with a broader context to the estimate.
 If all the estimates are very similar it does not guarantuee that the estimates are unbiased but at least it provides us with more information than when reporting a single estimate.
-However, if the estimates are very different (*depends on the data, domain and assumptions*) and this is considered to be practically important, then it should be investigated why.
-This raises questions such as whether particular modelling assumptions are violated?
-How these are violated? and if there is a solution? and so on.
-So, rather than seeing it is about selecting a *best model* it is more to provide you with information that might indicate that further inspection is necessary.
+However, if the estimates are very different (*depends on the data, domain and assumptions*) and this is considered to be practically important and not simply due to random error, then it should be investigated why.
+This raises questions such as whether particular modelling assumptions are violated, how these may be violated and if there is a possible solution.
+So, rather than thinking about selecting a *best* model, CarefullyCausal provides different estimates that correspond to different estimators to provide you with a broader context and might indicate that further inspection is necessary.
+Our advice is to report all estimates, but to discuss one of the estimates in more detail in terms of interpretation.
+In this way, a broader context is also provided to the reader and may facilitate an informed discussion.

-In this example we have a continuous outcome and thus the estimates are interpreted in the units of the outcome variable.
-When the outcome variable is dichotomous, the default is that the estimates are in terms of log(odds ratio) but you can specify the arguments `result_type="rr"` or `result_type="or"` to get it in terms of risk ratio or odds ratio, respectively. <br> <br>
+In this example we have a continuous outcome and thus the estimates are interpreted in the units of the outcome variable (weight change in Kg).
+However, when the outcome variable is dichotomous, the default is that the estimates are in terms of log(odds ratio) but you can specify the arguments `result_type="rr"` or `result_type="or"` to get it in terms of risk ratio or odds ratio, respectively. <br> <br>

 ##### Assumptions and Diagnostics